Why and How Pediatric Practices Should Launch a Recall Initiative Today

 How will you create a list of patients, filter it based on criteria, and then contact your patients and families?

-PCC EHR’s Report Library has customizable reports with a wide range of criteria for performing a recall.
+PCC EHR’s Report Library, which has customizable reports with a wide range of criteria for performing a recall.
 Patient-based reports also include PCC’s built-in Broadcast Messaging feature, which will allow you to send emails and text messages to your patients and families.

 The following reports in the PCC EHR Report Library will help you identify and contact appropriate patients: